More About Professional Corporations

 Learn more about the name style rules and requirements for a nursing corporation here!

-Are nursing corporations allowed to use a Fictitious Name?
+Are professional nursing corporations allowed to use a Fictitious Name?

 A fictitious business name, also known as a “Doing Business As” or DBA, refers to the operating name of a corporation.
 Some companies use a DBA, instead of their legally registered name.
 According to the California Board of Registered Nursing, professional nursing corporations may use a fictitious name so long as the words “nursing” or “registered nursing” is part of the DBA.